Monday, February 10, 2025

 3.5 JavaScript Fundamentals

-JavaScript is a high-level, interpreted client-side programming language used to create dynamic and interactive web pages.
-It is an essential part of web development alongside HTML and CSS.
+JavaScript is a high-level, interpreted, client-side programming language used to create dynamic and interactive web pages.
+It works alongside HTML (structure) and CSS (styling) to form the core of modern web development.

 Basic Syntax: